PropTechTools/PTT-API-Solutions/README.md

 ### 2) Live-System

-Changing from DTE-System to Live-System (with access to the complete database) is easy:
+When using your own Account-Credentials (also when using your own testaccount) you have to switch to the Live-System.<br> Changing from DTE-System to Live-System (with access to the complete database) is easy:

 * Delete the `dte` in URL: www.proptechapi.de/dte/macrolage/json... => www.proptechapi.de/macrolage/json...